 Wondering how to boost a post on Facebook, or whether boosting posts is worth it at all?
-This post discusses those questions and provides a quick tutorial on how to boost your Facebook posts.
+This article discusses those questions and provides a quick tutorial on how to boost your Facebook posts.

-Boost Post vs Facebook Ads
+Facebook Boost Post vs Facebook Ads

 As anyone campaigning against boosted posts will be quick to tell you, Facebook ads are definitely better than boosted posts.
 Why?
 They have more options, come with better analytics, and overall offer you a better chance of finding and communicating with your target audience.

 Regardless of whether you go with a boosted post or an ad, make sure you understand Facebook’s ad policies.
 These change fairly regularly, so if you are running a lot of traffic from Facebook it’s worth reviewing the policy monthly or quarterly.

 That said, there are advantages to using the boost post function; it’s not a mere money grab by Facebook as some marketers would have you believe.
 First of all, boosting a post is faster and easier than running a proper ad.
 Additionally, a boosted post can have a much lower budget than an actual ad.
 While it’s true that you can stop an ad at any time to avoid paying the full budget, that involves having the expertise to use the ad manager and the time to check up on your ads regularly to pause them as necessary.